karenyang/pluginless_agent_with_graphql/README.md

 ```
 export OPENAI_ORG="<your_openai_org>"
 export OPENAI_API_KEY="<your_openai_api_key>"
+export GITHUB_PERSONAL_TOKEN="<your_github_personal_token>" //if you want to use the github query, you will need to provide your own token
 ```

 If you want to try it on another schema, you need to provide a schema file and modify the code to include it.